Aboriginal Stolen Wages Class Action

 Last updated:

-The WA Government has reached a settlement agreement that supports Aboriginal and Torres Strait Islander people who worked in Western Australia for little or no wages between 1936 and 1972.
+In October 2023 the WA Government reached a settlement agreement that supports Aboriginal and Torres Strait Islander people who worked in Western Australia for little or no wages between 1936 and 1972.

-The settlement, which remains subject to Court approval, recognises the government policies and controls in place during this period.
+The settlement recognises the government policies and controls in place during this period.

 These historical policies resulted in many Aboriginal and Torres Strait Islander people, particularly those working in the Kimberley region, on pastoral stations and within Native Institutions being paid little or no wages in the claim period.